mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 Line 4 may also catch your eye: here we specify that `id` is the primary key, meaning each row must contain a value in this column, and that each value must be unique.
 To avoid needing to keep track of which `id` values have already been used, we use `GENERATED ALWAYS AS IDENTITY`, an alternative to the [**sequence**](https://www.postgresql.org/docs/9.5/sql-createsequence.html) syntax.
 As a result, when inserting data into this table, we only need to provide the `teacher` names.

-Finally, on line 5 we specify that `teacher` is a string with a maximum length of 100 characters.<sup>[[3]](#3-setting-up)</sup> If we come across a teacher whose name is longer than this, we're either abbreviating their name or altering the table.
+Finally, on line 5 we specify that `teacher` is a string with a maximum length of 100 characters.<sup>[[3]](#3-setting-up)</sup> If we come across a teacher whose name is longer than this, we'll have to either abbreviate their name or alter the table.

 Let's now create the `students` table.
 Our table will consist of a unique `id`, the student's `name`, and a [**foreign key**](https://www.postgresqltutorial.com/postgresql-foreign-key/) that points to `classrooms`.